ubcemergingmedialab/VRTools/README.md

-# ARDesign-config
+# VRTools
-Configuration for AR Design project
+API backend for VRTools